inikishev/torchzero/README.md

 `torchzero` is a PyTorch library providing a highly modular framework for creating and experimenting with a huge number of various optimization algorithms - various momentum techniques, gradient clipping, gradient approximations, line searches, quasi newton methods and more.
 All algorithms are implemented as modules that can be chained together freely.

-NOTE: torchzero is in active development, currently docs are in a state of flux.

 ## Installation

 ```bash